Sales Director India & SAARC

 Digital threats are becoming more complex.
-The access, connectivity, and networking of IT (Information Technology) and OT (Operational Technology has led to increased cyber security threats and risks for many maritime operations.
+The access, connectivity, and networking of IT (Information Technology) and OT (Operational Technology) have increased cyber security threats and risks for many maritime operations.
 It’s more important than ever to stay ahead of these threats before they cause damage to your organization.

-Vulnerability Management should be an inherent part of your company's safety and security culture - ensuring the safety, security, and protection of the ship, the crew, the cargo, and the marine environment.
+Vulnerability Management should be an inherent part of your company's safety and security culture - ensuring the ship's safety, security, and protection, the crew, the cargo, and the marine environment.
 An investment in our platform will help your operation runs smoothly and on time.

 ICS (Internal Chamber of Shipping) is the global trade association for shipowners and operators.
-ICS have specific guidelines for cyber security onboard ships that are produced and supported by BIMCO, CLIA, ICS, Intercargo, Intermanager, Intertanko, IUMI, OCIMF and World Shipping Council.
+ICS has specific guidelines for cyber security onboard ships produced and supported by BIMCO, CLIA, ICS, Intercargo, Intermanager, Intertanko, IUMI, OCIMF, and World Shipping Council.

-These guidelines focus on the need of cyber risk management and the importance of identifying vulnerabilities. the need for risk based work
+These guidelines focus on the need for cyber risk management and the importance of identifying vulnerabilities. the need for risk-based work

-The amount of digital infrastructure on board ships is growing.
-At the same time, there are challenges with connectivity as sea that limits how fast and when data can be communicated to centralized systems for cyber security.
+The amount of digital infrastructure onboard ships is growing.
+At the same time, there are challenges with connectivity at sea that limit how fast and when data can be communicated to centralized systems for cyber security.
 Holm Security's vulnerability management platform limits the amount of data to be communicated - whenever possible.
-Thus, the vulnerability data from systems used on board can be efficiently managed centrally directly in the cloud.
+Thus, the vulnerability data from systems used onboard can be efficiently managed centrally directly in the cloud.

 Fully understand the threat landscape and create a security framework that allows you to be ahead of any attackers.
 Here are a few best practices to protect your organization from disruptive and costly intrusions.